 is a technology leader, published author, and database enthusiast with more than 11 years of industry experience in data architecture, engineering, development, and administration.
 Working as a Manager, Data & Analytics at GE Transportation, his focus lies with data lake analytics programs that build digital solutions for business stakeholders.
-In the past, he has worked extensively with Oracle database design and development, currently works with GE Digital and has been involved with building resilient distributed services on a massive scale.
-He has worked on Bigdata tech stack, relational databases, high availability, and performance tuning.
-With over 20 years of experience in data technologies, he has in-depth knowledge of big data ecosystems, complex data ingestion pipelines, data engineering, data processing, and operations.
-Prior to GE, he worked with the data teams at LinkedIn and Yahoo.

-PaaS and IaaS cloud service models, consolidation, and in-memory technologies.
+In the past, he has worked extensively with Oracle database design and development, PaaS and IaaS cloud service models, consolidation, and inmemory technologies.
 He has authored two books on advanced PL/SQL for Oracle versions 11g and 12c.
 He is a frequent speaker at numerous conferences organized by the user community and technical institutions.
 He tweets at @saurabhkg and blogs at sbhoracle.wordpress.com.